jannekalliola/MMM-BMWConnected/README.md

 # MMM-BMWConnected
 Magic Mirror Module to display data from BMW Connected drive for your car(s).

 **The module has been deprecated due to changes in BMW back-end.
-Please use this module instead: https://github.com/Jargendas/MMM-MyBMW **
+Please use [this module](https://github.com/Jargendas/MMM-MyBMW) instead**

 ![Screenshot](screenshot.png "Screenshot")